pjanec/Assed/docs/Inheritance and templating.md

 ### **1\.
 What is Structural Inheritance?**

-Structural Inheritance is a mechanism that allows a parent asset (like an Environment) to inherit an entire **collection of child assets** from a designated template.
+Structural Inheritance is a mechanism that allows a parent asset (like an Distro) to inherit an entire **collection of child assets** from a designated template.

 It answers the question: **"What is the default layout or composition of this asset?"**